aragon/use-wallet/README.md

 ### useWallet()

-This is the hook to be used throughought the app.
+This is the hook to be used throughout the app.

+It takes an optional object as a single param, containing the following:

+- `pollBalanceInterval`: the interval used to poll the wallet balance.
+Defaults to 2000.
+- `pollBlockNumberInterval`: the interval used to poll the block number.
+Defaults to 5000.

 It returns an object representing the connected account (“wallet”), containing:

 - `account`: the address of the account, or `null` when disconnected.
 - `activate(connectorId)`: call this function with a connector ID to “connect” to a provider (see above for the connectors provided by default).
+- `activating`: which provider is currently waiting to be activated. `null` otherwise.
 - `balance`: the balance of the account, in wei.
+- `getBlockNumber()`: this function returns the current block number.
+This is a function because the block number updates often, which could triggers as many extra renders.
+Making an explicit call to get the block number allows `useWallet()` to avoid these extra renders when the block number is not needed.
 - `connected`: whether the account is connected or not (same as testing `account !== null`).
 - `connectors`: the full list of connectors.
 - `deactivate()`: call this function to “disconnect” from the current provider.
 - `ethereum`: the connected [Ethereum provider](https://eips.ethereum.org/EIPS/eip-1193).
+- `isContract`: whether or not the account is a contract.
 - `networkName`: a human-readable name corresponding to the Chain ID.

 ## Special thanks